FlamJamCamCode/Crucible/foundations/24 nss.md

 ### 11.5 Exit Rights Sacred

-The one inviolable rule: anyone can leave anytime.
+The one inviolable rule (3 corollary): anyone can leave anytime to at least one other place they can be free.
+(0 provision of those nobody wants.
+Like serial killers etc. "Their Zones of Freedom.
+Where they suffer themselves or their own types.
+Bordering 'in' as no others accept them.")
 This transforms governance:
 - No trapped minorities
 - No permanent oppression
 - Bad systems lose citizens